CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

  * Computes a Matrix4 instance from a column-major order array.
  *
  * @param {Number[]} values The column-major order array.
- * @param {Matrix4} [result] The object in which the result will be stored, if undefined a new instance will be created.
+ * @param {Matrix4} [result] The object in which the result will be stored.
+If undefined a new instance will be created.
  * @returns {Matrix4} The modified result parameter, or a new Matrix4 instance if one was not provided.
  */
 Matrix4.fromColumnMajorArray = function(values, result) {